Skip to Content

 ask you how the injury occurred and if you have hurt your ankle before.
 He or

 she will check your foot and ankle, your lower leg, and even your knee to see

 if you are hurt anywhere else.

-X-rays to rule out a broken bone in the ankle or the foot.
-It is possible to
+X-rays to be sure there is not a broken bone in the ankle or the foot.

 In many cases you can first use

 If you are not taking any prescription pain relievers, you may want to take an over-the-counter pain reliever such as ibuprofen or naproxen to reduce pain and swelling.

 Proper treatment and rehabilitation (rehab) exercises are very